publiccodenet/blog/_posts/2021-04-09-three-ways-we-supported-the-past-signalen-community-meetup.md

 # Three ways we supported the last Signalen community meetup

-On 22 March, one of the codebases we work with, the Dutch [Signalen](https://signalen.org/), organized its first community meetup.
+On 22 March, one of the codebases we work with, the Dutch [Signalen](https://signalen.org/), organized its first public community meetup.
 The aim of this virtual get together was to get to know new municipalities curious about the solution for nuisance reporting as well as vendors interested in its implementation.

 As part of its community, the Foundation for Public Code helped by advising on mostly three aspects.